Freedom-Club-Sec/Coldwire-server/README.md

 # Setup

-Download prebuilt binaries from releases.
+Download prebuilt binaries from releases (All builds are completely reproducible)

 Or optionally compile the source code using:
 ```bash